The Fly Rods

 Those of you fortunate to have fished with a good cane rod will appreciate how smooth and fluid they are to cast, how you can feel the movement of the line in the air and how the line glides onto the water.
 Fibreglass rods had more of this feel but were quickly replaced by carbon fibre in the late 1970s because of its lighter weight, particularly for longer light line rods.

 Modern uni-directional fibreglass takes advantage of developments in matrix materials to reduce the weight of the blank while retaining the smoothness of the action.
-They make marvelous rods for fishing rivers and streams and around lake margins and can add significantly to your enjoyment of the day.
+They make marvellous rods for fishing rivers and streams and around lake margins and can add significantly to your enjoyment of the day.
 Thomas and Thomas’s objective for their Heirloom fibreglass rods is “a cane-like action that paints the line onto the water” - a nice concept!

-Many of the top fly rod firms, Scott, Orvis, Hardy, Redington, Seele and Echo are now making fibreglass rods and blanks are available from specialist fibreglass rod firms such as EPIC and CTS in New Zealand, Tom Morgan Rodsmiths, Steffen Brothers and McFarland in the United States and Kabuto and Ijuin-Rod in Japan.
+Many of the top fly rod firms, Scott, Orvis, Hardy, Redington, Seele and Echo are now making fibreglass rods and blanks are available from specialist fibreglass rod firms such as EPIC and CTS in New Zealand, Tom Morgan Rodsmiths, Steffen Brothers and McFarland Rods in the United States and Kabuto and Ijuin-Rod in Japan.
 Many other companies are entering the fibreglass rod field and fibreglass rods are now very popular in the US and Europe.

 Carbon fibre blanks that provide excellent performance while being a little more forgiving are available from the better rodmakers.
 Usually these rods are described as having a mid action but they can still put out a long line when required.
-Due to their wider tolerance I find they are better in adverse conditions.
+Due to their wider tolerance I find they perform better in adverse conditions.
 Good fishing performance is not necessarily a function of the ‘latest and greatest’ super fast carbon fibre but more often balanced power, properly designed for your particular style of fishing.

 Browse this Web site for more information about Ian Musto Fly Rods.
 If you have any questions or would like to speak with me regarding fly rods, please e-mail me at firstname.lastname@example.org or call me at Canberra 02 6161 8620 (International: +61 2 6161 8620).